 The horizontal band denotes the next main signal is displaying a stop aspect.
-You should be prepared to stop at the next signal.

-The diagonal band denotes the next main signal is displaying a proceed aspect.
-Note that a proceed aspect can either be Clear, Advanced Caution or Caution.
+You should The diagonal band denotes the next main signal is displaying a proceed aspect.
+Note that a proceed aspect can either be Clear.
+Advanced Caution or Caution.
 Most banner repeater signals can only display two aspects.
 The diagonal band on a green background denotes the next main signal is displaying a Clear aspect.
 Note the distinction between Proceed and Clear.
 You will only find this on three aspect banner repeaters.